Shield Icon 100% satisfaction guarantee

 What should you do when you're stuck in Silver?

 Silver is often where players turn every lane into a coin flip.
 The useful habit here is cutting avoidable mistakes and making your early game more repeatable.
 The point is not to look brilliant; it is to stop donating chances away.
-Start by adopting professional vision habits: ward jungle entrances before objectives spawn and buy a control ward on every base reset.
-This simple change reduces the number of ways you can lose early to surprise ganks.
+Start by tightening your vision routine: get wards onto the jungle paths ganks come from before an objective goes live, and grab a control ward whenever you reset at base.
+That one habit cuts down the number of ways a surprise gank can end your early game.

 Why does Gold punish players who only copy 'macro' advice?